 This estimate is clearly useless when $\mathrm{Pe}_h > 1$. \end{remark}

 We will now show that using the scale separation of the advection field and assuming some more regularity of data, all inverse powers of the diffusivity may be avoided.
 The price to pay is an exponential constant, which however, under our assumption on the velocity field remains moderate.
-It should be noted that if no assumption is made on the velocity field the physical stability properties of the problem are very poor, since sharp, characteristic layers in the velocity may result in $O(\mu^{\frac12})$ width layers in the solution $u$ and corresponding growth in the $H^1$-norm, making global estimates independent of $\mu$ impossible. \begin{theorem} Let $u$ be the weak solution of \eqref{modelconvdiff}, with $f \in H^1_0(\Omega)$ and $u_0 \in H^1_0(\Omega)$.
-Then for $0<\frakh$ there holds
+It should be noted that if no assumption is made on the velocity field, sharp layers in the velocity may result in $O(\mu^{\frac12})$ width layers in the solution $u$.
+The corresponding growth in the $H^1$-norm, makes global estimates independent of $\mu$ impossible. \begin{theorem} Let $u$ be the weak solution of \eqref{modelconvdiff}, with $\Omega$ convex, $f \in L^2(I;H^1_0(\Omega))$ and $u_0 \in H^1_0(\Omega)$.
+Then for $0<\frakh$, $\mu < 1$, there holds